Source of funding

 Number of staff

-The goal of the project is to raise awareness and foster the technical know-how necessary for the development of sustainable urban mobility plans (SUMPs) by building the capacities of local authorities and promoting the exchange of knowledge and expertise.
-Local authorities are encouraged to join the EU CIVITAS Initiative for cleaner and better transport in cities.
-Strategic objectives are to:
+The goal of the project was to raise awareness and foster the technical know-how necessary for the development of sustainable urban mobility plans (SUMPs) by building the capacities of local authorities and promoting the exchange of knowledge and expertise.
+Local authorities were encouraged to join the EU CIVITAS Initiative for cleaner and better transport in cities.
+Strategic objectives were to:

 - promote the development of SUMPs and improve skills in local authorities;

 - improve air quality in cities where new SUMPs have been introduced;